hadi1994shokati/hadi1994shokati/README.md

 # 💫 About Me:
-I am a PhD student at the University of Tübingen in the Department of Soil Science and Geomorphology.
-My research focuses on applying robust deep learning models to soil erosion studies, including segmenting soil erosion traces from aerial imagery, modeling soil erosion processes, and forecasting future soil erosion trends.
+I am a Soil Scientist at the University of Tübingen, Germany, combining deep learning and remote sensing to model soil and environmental processes in agriculture.
+I work with UAV imagery, multi-spectral data, and advanced computational methods to support precision agriculture and sustainable land management.
+I am proficient in deep learning, Python, and spatial data analysis, and I enjoy turning complex data into practical insights.

 ## 🌐 Socials: